Skip to main content

 Citation: Koronios K, Dimitropoulos P, Ntasis L. Strategic management of social media in mega sports events: An integrated framework for sponsorship and engagement.
 Journal of Management & Organization.
 Published online 2025:1-24. doi:10.1017/jmo.2025.10057

-Abstract: The research is taken from the 2024 Paris Olympic Games that investigates social media management and usage through sport involvement, event attachment (i.e.. national pride), brand familiarity, sincerity, ubiquity of the sponsor (i.e., perceptions of profit-driven motives), and sponsor-event congruence– and engagement outcomes can determine and transform the relationship to sponsorship and consumer choices.
+Abstract: The research is taken from the 2024 Paris Olympic Games that investigates social media management and usage through sport involvement, event attachment (i.e.. national pride), brand familiarity, sincerity, ubiquity of the sponsor (i.e., perceptions of profit-driven motives), sponsor-event congruence – and engagement outcomes.
+The research highlights examples of factors that can determine an individual's relationship to sponsorship and consumer choices.

-License: This is an Open Access article, distributed under the terms of the Creative Commons Attribution licence (http://creativecommons.org/ licenses/by/4.0), which permits unrestricted re-use, distribution and reproduction, provided the original article is properly cited.
+License: This is an Open Access article, distributed under the terms of the Creative Commons Attribution license (http://creativecommons.org/ licenses/by/4.0), which permits unrestricted re-use, distribution and reproduction, provided the original article is properly cited.

 Abstract: This article examines the evolution of baseball from its origins as America's pastime to its expansion to the Caribbean and Western Pacific regions.
 The article analyzes baseball as a case study for understanding the globalization of sports.